My name is Yaro Starak I have written a blog since 2005 and made my living with online content since 2007.

 To get specific with a blog and newsletter you look at each individual piece of content you produce as a piece of targeted content tailored to a sub-segment of your audience.

 For example, I teach people how to make money with a blog.
 I can write an article that is about traffic.
-On that article I have a newsletter opt in form for a specific resource, like a free report, about how to get traffic.
+In that article, I have a newsletter opt-in form for a specific resource, like a free report, about how to get traffic.

 I could even go more specific…